whitecube/php-prices/README.md

 ## Setting VAT

-VAT can be added in two ways: by providing its relative value (eg. 21%) or by setting its monetary value directly (eg. €2.50).
+VAT can be added by providing its relative value (eg. 21%):

 ```php
 use Whitecube\Price\Price;